andreavirgil/siaphukum/README.md

 1. Download or clone the repository.
 2. Import database hukumsiap.sql in XAMPP/Lagaron
 3. Open the `localhost/hukumssiap/login.php` file in your browser.

+## Due to a technical error, the database will be uploaded later. ##